panch0r3d/nuclei-templates/README.md

   * artifactory_deploy.yaml - Artifactory repositories with anonymous deploy user permissions
   * header_reflection.yaml - Looks for request headers that are reflected back in the response headers
   * header_reflection_body.yaml - Looks for request headers that are reflected back in the html body
+  * base64_strings.yaml - Extracts base 64 encoded strings from the url source (I need to find an easy way to decode it now)

 Please use responsibly :) and I'd love to know if you have any luck getting bounties with these or if you have any feedback / requests.